NVIDIA/spark-rapids-tools/core/docs/spark-qualification-tool.md

 27. _Estimated Frequency_: application executions per month assuming uniform distribution, default frequency is daily (30 times per month) and minimum frequency is monthly (1 time per month).
 For a given log set, determines a logging window using the earliest start time and last end time of all logged applications.
 Counts the number of executions of a specific `App Name` over the logging window and converts the frequency to per month (30 days).
+Applications that are only ran once are assigned the default frequency.

 **Note:** the Qualification tool won't catch all UDFs, and some of the UDFs can be handled with additional steps.
 Please refer to [Supported Operators](https://github.com/NVIDIA/spark-rapids/blob/main/docs/supported_ops.md) for more details on UDF.